Judy Shelton doesn’t have the votes for confirmation to Federal Reserve, leading Senate Republican says

+“We’re still having some discussions and, you know, when it’s when it’s ripe, we’ll move,” Thune said.

+In a statement, White House spokesman Judd Deere said that “President Trump is firmly behind his nomination of Judy Shelton, who is exceptionally qualified, to the Federal Reserve.
+Senate Democrats should stop playing politics and confirm the President’s nominee.”

 Shelton, who advised Trump’s 2016 presidential run, has had a contentious nomination process from the start.
-In July, Sen. Susan Collins (R-Maine) said she would vote against Shelton’s nomination, joining Sen. Mitt Romney (R-Utah).
-If all Senate Democrats and independents voted against her nomination, Shelton’s confirmation would be doomed if she loses the support of four Republicans.
+In July, Sen. Susan Collins (R-Maine) said she would vote against her nomination, joining Sen. Mitt Romney (R-Utah).
+If all Senate Democrats and independents voted against the nomination, Shelton’s confirmation would be doomed if she lost the support of four Republicans.

 Shelton narrowly made it through the Senate Banking Committee this summer after a 13-to-12 vote along party lines.
 Earlier in the year, some Republicans on the panel expressed concerns about Shelton’s views on the Fed’s independence and monetary policy.